Skip to Content

 Install your Apothecary Doors

 Finally, you are ready to install the door fronts according to the IKEA instructions, and your Apothecary Cabinet will be finished.
-I plan to add labels to the drawer pulls once I add supplies to the cabinet.
+I plan to add labels to the drawer pulls once I add potting supplies to the cabinet.

 Card Catalog or Apothecary Cabinet furniture transformation using IKEA Hack.